 It feels that the new Planner is much more PPC focussed than the Keyword Tool it superseded, and the suggested keywords are often so broad to be useless.
 However, there are ways to still use the Keyword Planner to get keyword volumes and is a superb place to start.

 So, that’s it – nine tools you can use for free from Google.
-While Google’s attitude to online marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.
+While Google’s attitude to digital marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.